2023 FlightScope Mevo Plus-10

 I’ve found this to work well both indoors and outdoors with the new Mevo+.

 With the driver, I’ve found it to be slightly less precise, but still very close.
-Certainly accurate enough for this to be a very useful tool.
+Certainly accurate enough for this to be a useful tool.

 Should You Buy the Pro Package and/or Face Detection?